 You can use Microsoft Graph for these operations.

 To control which actions users can take and what data they can view in the system, use role-based access control (RBAC).
-Implement RBAC by using the Microsoft identity platform with Azure Active Directory (Azure AD).
-Azure platform as a service (PaaS) services in an IIoT analytics solution can integrate directly with Azure AD, ensuring security across your solution.
+Implement RBAC by using the Microsoft identity platform with Microsoft Entra ID.
+Azure platform as a service (PaaS) services in an IIoT analytics solution can integrate directly with Microsoft Entra ID, ensuring security across your solution.